 Shortly after leaving our accommodations on the morning of day two we came upon a dairy farm and got a kick out of watching the cows for just a couple of minutes.
 It was a tad bit pungent, but fun just the same and come on, who doesn’t want to “Moo!” with the herd?

 Primarily, we walked through agricultural land with a blend of forests and wild flowers.
-It was nothing but green as far as the eye could see.
-We especially enjoyed the Eucalyptus and Evergreen groves.
+It was nothing but green as far as the eye could see, and we especially enjoyed the Eucalyptus and Evergreen groves.
 Our day was spent walking primarily on cobblestone, asphalt and a few muddy trails.
 Funny, after you walk on enough cobblestone, even muddy trails start to look good!

 The Legend of the Cockerel